 Pala Mesa was just in okay shape.
 The greens on the front nine were a tiny bit bumpy and looked to still be recovering a little from a recent aeration.
 The back nine greens were much nicer and were great.
 The fairways and rough were somewhat patchy with some thin areas here and there, and they looked to have a variety of grasses growing in different places.
 It didn’t look that pretty, but most fairway lies I had were nice, and again it seemed the back looked and played a little better than the front.

 There were a few uneven tee boxes and the grass quality varied on some of them, but it was never too hard to find a decent place to tee it up.
 The two bunkers I found had good soft sand, but we did have two balls plug because it may have been too deep on the faces.
 One bunker my friend found on the 16th hole had a bunch of standing water in it, which was unfortunate.
-Overall, I’d still say the course is in decent playable condition, so no major complaints.
+Overall, I’d still say the course was in decent playable condition, so no major complaints.

 Pala Mesa is a fun course.
 I wouldn’t spend too much to play here ($50 would be about my personal limit).
 So if you can get a good deal and don’t expect too much from the conditions/service because of the “Resort” in the name, it’s an enjoyable option.